abdelkimo/or-tools/doc_sources/MANUAL/source/manual/vrp/vrp.rst

 ..  only:: draft

+    ..  only:: html

-    Our good old ``TSPLIBReader`` defined in the header :file:`routing_common/tsplib_reader.h` (see XXX) class comes again to the rescue.
+        Our good old ``TSPLIBReader`` class defined in the header :file:`routing_common/tsplib_reader.h` (see the sub-section :ref:`tsp_benchmark_data`)
+        comes again to the rescue.
+It was designed to also deal with CVRP.
+Simply provide a filename to the constructor:

+    ..  raw:: latex

+        Our good old~\code{TSPLIBReader} class defined in the header~\code{routing\_common/tsplib\_reader.h}
+        (see~\ref{manual/tsp/tsp:tsp-benchmark-data})
+        comes again to the rescue.
 It was designed to also deal with CVRP.
 Simply provide a filename to the constructor:

     ..  code-block:: c++